 D6.6 requires a landscape plan to be provided achieving a 34% landscape area and 35% endemic species to be used.
-Amended landscape design species to be used.
-Afficilited failuscape design plans have been provided demonstrating landscaping long the south-east side boundary and rear of each lot in addition to landscaping in the frontages of each dwelling.
+Amended landscape design plans have been provided demonstrating landscaping long the south-east side boundary and rear of each lot in addition to landscaping in the frontages of each dwelling.
 The plans note native trees and shrubs are to be used throughout the design, the landscaped area is 47.7%.
 Satisfying the requirements of the DCP.